 Proceed as for the lower route, but turn up into the trees at the junction described above in order to connect with Stoney Trail.
 This will be a good climb for kids and there might be some walking, but it’s not crazy long.

 The middle route is entirely on a power line access road.
 So, a rough gravel track, like a fire road.
-It’s in okay but not great shape until about 2/3 there.
+It’s in okay but not great shape until about 2/3 there (the 1.4 km stretch between junctions as shown on the map below is in not great shape).
 I suspect it gets worse in wetter conditions and/or with increased horse traffic.

 Take this route if you are using a two-wheeled trailer, especially if you have a double.

 FYI: Strava calls this route “Stoney Trail” and “Connector Trail”, but I haven’t seen these trails named like this anywhere else, yet.